mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

    - Alternative Hypothesis: The new version is better than the old version (H1: 'new' > 'old')
  - If we reject the null hypothesis, the results would suggest launching the change.
 These tests can be used for a wide variety of changes to see what change maximizes your metric the most.
  - A/B testing also has its drawbacks:
-   - Type I. (Says True, but actually False) Novelty Effect: Existing users may give an unfair advantage to the new version, because they’re excited or drawn to the change, even if it isn’t any better in the long run.
+   - Type I. (Says False, but H0 actually True) Change Aversion or `false positives`: Existing users may give an unfair advantage to the old version, simply because they are unhappy with change, even if it’s ultimately for the better.
    - Type II.
-(Says False, but actually True) Change Aversion: Existing users may give an unfair advantage to the old version, simply because they are unhappy with change, even if it’s ultimately for the better.
+(Says True, but H0 actually False) Novelty Effect or `false negatives`: Existing users may give an unfair advantage to the new version, because they’re excited or drawn to the change, even if it isn’t any better in the long run.